ng-doc/ng-doc/apps/ng-doc/src/app/docs/customization/themes/index.md

 # {{ NgDocPage.title }}

-This article only scratches the surface of theme creation, we won't dive into the details of all the variables in it as this is just a beta version of the library, when its API stabilizes we'll cover theme creation in more detail.
+This article only scratches the surface of theme creation, we won't dive into the details of all the variables in it, when its API stabilizes we'll cover other topics in more detail.

 ## How to create your own theme